Josh Wright: International career

+Managerial career

+On 11 December 2024, following the sacking of Harry Watling, Wright was appointed manager of Ebbsfleet United.

 Personal life

 Son of Carol and Mark Wright, Sr., Wright is the brother of The Only Way Is Essex stars Mark and Jess Wright, and has a younger sister.
-In 2017 he became engaged to girlfriend Hollie Kane.
-They are married and have a son (born March 2022) and live in Essex.
+His grandmother was Nanny Pat.
+In 2017, he became engaged to girlfriend Hollie Kane.
+They married in 2018 and live in Essex.
+They have two sons, born in 2022 and 2023.